deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_alt.md

 We will be using the R language, but several other tools could do the job.

-The code and this presentation are free share and modify according to the [MIT License](https://github.com/deohs/coders/blob/master/LICENSE).
+The code and this presentation are free to share and modify according to the [MIT License](https://github.com/deohs/coders/blob/master/LICENSE).

 ## WA Water Quality Index Scores